Canal & River Trust: Access to waterways and towpaths

 Waterways in the care of the Canal & River Trust are accessible for use by boats, canoeists, paddleboarders and other watercraft upon payment of an appropriate licence fee.

 Walkers and cyclists can use the extensive network of towpaths that run alongside the canals and rivers without payment of a fee.
 Horses may not be ridden or walked on a towpath unless it has been formally designated as a bridleway.
 Access by motorbikes and other motorised vehicles is not permitted.

 Structure

-The trust is headed by a board of 10 appointed and unelected trustees with a chairman, which is legally responsible for overseeing the work towards the Trust's charitable objectives and sets strategy for the trust.
+The trust is headed by a board of 10 appointed and unelected trustees with a chairperson, which is legally responsible for overseeing the work towards the Trust's charitable objectives and sets strategy for the trust.
 The trust has a 28-member council which referees the business of the trust and whose construction reflects the range of waterway users, from boating and angling through to walking and conservation.
 Finally, an executive team and six regional directors are collectively concerned with the ordinary running of the trust.